 Step 1.
 Connect your flash drive to your PC.
 Press Win + R keys to launch the Run program.

 Step 2.
-Then type cmd and click on OK.
+Type "cmd" in the Open section and click on OK.

 Step 3.
-Type this command in the window: ATTRIB -H -R -S /S /D H:*.* (H here is the drive letter of the flash drive).
+Type this command in the window: ATTRIB -H -R -S /S /D G:*.* (G here should be replaced with the drive letter of your flash drive).
 Once you have entered the above command, Windows will attempt to recover your files.
-You can look for them in your flash dive after the process is complete.
+You can look for them in your flash drive after the process is complete.

 "Restore previous versions" is a useful feature of Windows that allows you to recover your deleted files from flash drive without software (if the feature was enabled at the time of deletion).

 Step 1.
-First, you need to connect the erased flash drive to your computer, then navigate to the folder on it where your files were stored before deletion.
+First, you need to connect the flash drive to your computer, then navigate to the folder where your files were stored before deletion.

 Step 2.
-Right-click on the selected folder and select "Restore previous versions" option.
-Some options to recover the folder will appear.
+Right-click on the selected folder and select the "Restore previous versions" from the drop down list.

 Step 3.
-Select the folder versions.
-Then click on Restore button.
+Choose the previous version you need, then click on the Restore button.

-Recover deleted files successfully regardless of how they got deleted e.g. OS crash, hard disk failure, lost partition, virus attack, etc.
+Restore deleted files successfully regardless of how they got deleted e.g. OS crash, hard disk failure, lost partition, virus attack, and other data loss scenarios, even formatted drive.

 Step 1.
-Connect your flash drive to the PC, after it is recognized, select it under the External Removable Devices tab.
+Connect your flash drive to the PC and launch AnyRecover software, after it is recognized, select it under the External Removable Devices tab.

 Step 2.
 Click on the Start button, the program will start an All-Round Scan on the flash drive you selected.

 Step 3.
-Once the list of recoverable files appears, find your lost files and then start the recovery process by clicking the Recover button shown on the bottom-right corner.
+Once the list of recoverable files appears, find your lost file and then double-click it to preview, later click the Recover button if that's the file you need.

 Stop using the flash drive as soon as you discover that your data has been lost/deleted.